 The compactv2 version of the compact cache can only be used by ArcGIS Server 10.3 and later.
 The format is an open specification.

-If you want caches created earlier than 10.3 to leverage the performance improvements of compactv2, you'll need to upgrade the cache using the Upgrade Map Server Cache Storage Format tool.
+If you want caches created prior to 10.3 to leverage the performance improvements of compactv2, you'll need to upgrade the cache using the Upgrade Map Server Cache Storage Format tool.
 Upgrading the cache does not create new tiles; instead, the files are reorganized to be compliant with the improved format.

 Work with compact caches